-- (i) Whether any landscape features or vegetation, including mature forest, on the site are of a sufficient amenity value that they should be retained and the proposed means of protection; - (ii) Where a reserve is to be set aside to provide protection to vegetation and landscape features, whether the value of the land so reserved should be off-set against the development contribution to be paid for open space and recreation purposes; - (iii) Whether the subdivision design will detract from or enhance the significant landscape and visual values of the District including loss, retention or enhancement of native vegetative cover; - (iv) The extent of any earthworks or roading within the subdivision and the need for additional planting or landscaping; - (v) Any need to provide continual protection for vegetation and or landscape features within the subdivision, including protection of Heritage Trees listed in Appendix 5. - (vi) The preservation and enhancement of the indigenous vegetation, over 70 per cent of the net site area within the "Forest Hill" Rural Residential zone, and the removal and control of wilding pines within the zone.
-For the purpose of this matter net area shall exclude access to sites and the building restriction area within the zone. - (vii) Within the Bob's Cove sub-zone, whether and the extent to which: - (a) Consent notices have been entered into to ensure the effective and permanent protection of the open space and areas of indigenous vegetation; and - (b) Methods have been proposed to prevent stock from browsing and otherwise damaging areas of indigenous vegetation by fencing.
+- Whether any landscape features or vegetation, including mature forest, on the site are of a sufficient amenity value that they should be retained and the proposed means of protection: - Where a reserve is to be set aside to provide protection to vegetation and landscape features, whether the value of the land so reserved should be off-set against the development contribution to be paid for open space and recreation purposes: - Whether the subdivision design will detract from or enhance the significant landscape and visual values of the District including loss, retention or enhancement of native vegetative cover; - (iv) The extent of any earthworks or roading within the subdivision and the need for additional planting or landscaping; - (v) Any need to provide continual protection for vegetation and or landscape features within the subdivision, including protection of Heritage Trees listed in Appendix 5.

-- (viii) The extent to which plantings with a predominance of indigenous species enhances the naturalness of the escarpment within Lots 18 and 19 as shown on the Concept Development Plan for the Ferry Hill Rural Residential sub-zone. - (ix) The extent to which the species, location, density, and maturity of the planting is such that residential development in the Ferry Hill Rural Residential sub-zone will be successfully screened from views obtained when travelling along Tucker Beach Road. - (x) Within open space areas O/S, OSL and G shown on the Hanley Downs Structure Plan the extent to which subdivision: - (a) Restricts grazing within and around wetlands and remnant indigenous communities and schist outcrops containing grey shrubland habitats, including appropriate legal mechanisms to secure this outcome. - (b) Prevents the loss of grey shrubland habitats - (c) Removes woody pest plants - (d) Improves connectivity between the network of ephemeral wetlands and swamps and adjacent Jacks Point and Lakeside public conservation land. - (xi) Whether and the extent to which any subdivision adjacent to or including the wetland shown as W on the Hanley Downs Structure Plan makes provision via a Biodiversity Management and Restoration Plan or otherwise for: - 1.
-Methods to control the further spread of willows within the wetland; - A programme of progressive limbing and potentially the removal of crack and grey willows from the margins, particularly from the shallow northern end; - A programme to kill in-situ willows within the shallow open water to facilitate the natural expansion of Carex sedgeland and Raupo beds and maintenance of open water; - 4.
-Methods to protect the wetland from further unmitigated loss or drainage if disturbed by development; and
+- (vi) The preservation and enhancement of the indigenous vegetation, over 70 per cent of the net site area within the "Forest Hill" Rural Residential zone, and the removal and control of wilding pines within the zone.
+For the purpose of this matter net area shall exclude access to sites and the building restriction area within the zone. - (vii) Within the Bob's Cove sub-zone, whether and the extent to which: - (a) Consent notices have been entered into to ensure the effective and permanent protection of the open space and areas of indigenous vegetation; and - (b) Methods have been proposed to prevent stock from browsing and otherwise damaging areas of indigenous vegetation by fencing. - (viii) The extent to which plantings with a predominance of indigenous species enhances the naturalness of the escarpment within Lots 18 and 19 as shown on the Concept Development Plan for the Ferry Hill Rural Residential sub-zone. - (ix) The extent to which the species, location, density, and maturity of the planting is such that residential development in the Ferry Hill Rural Residential sub-zone will be successfully screened from views obtained when travelling along Tucker Beach Road. - Within the R(HD) E Activity Area of the Hanley Downs area of the Jacks Point Resort Zone, whether and the extent to which any subdivision adjacent to or including the wetland shown as W on the Hanley Downs Structure Plan makes provision via a Biodiversity Management and Restoration Plan or otherwise for: - Methods to control the further spread of willows within the wetland; - 2.
+A programme of progressive limbing and potentially the removal of crack and grey willows from the margins, particularly from the shallow northern end: - 3.
+A programme to kill in-situ willows within the shallow open water to facilitate the natural expansion of Carex sedgeland and Raupo beds and maintenance of open water:

-- 5. Reinstating indigenous diversity along the margins of the wetland in order to: - a) Bolster feeding and breeding habitats through ensuring and securing in perpetuity an appropriately designed buffer (of at least 20 metres) around the wetland; providing for small clearings enabling a view of the water; providing screening of residential activity; providing a variation in wetland habitat and open roosting and foraging areas; - b) Reinstating diversity lost from the terrestrial and aquatic communities associated with the wetland - c) Avoiding or minimizing the discharge of contaminants into the wetland through appropriately designed storm water treatment and buffer planting.
+- Methods to protect the wetland from further unmitigated loss or drainage if disturbed by development; and - 5.
+Reinstating indigenous diversity along the margins of the wetland in order to: - Bolster feeding and breeding habitats through ensuring and securing in perpetuity an appropriately designed buffer (of at least 20 metres) around the wetland; providing for small clearings enabling a view of the water; providing screening of residential activity; providing a variation in wetland habitat and open roosting and foraging areas; - Reinstating diversity lost from the terrestrial and aquatic communities associated with the wetland - Avoiding or minimising the discharge of contaminants into the wetland through appropriately designed storm water treatment and buffer planting.